xebialabs-community/xlr-sonar-plugin/README.md

 Build the project:
 ```
-gradle build
+./gradlew assemble
 ```

-Copy the extension to the plugins folder of your XLD installation:
+Copy the extension to the plugins folder of your XLR installation:
 ```
 cp ./build/libs/xlr-sonar-plugin-1.0.jar $XLRelease_HOME/plugins
 ```

-#Usage#
+## Usage ##

 1. Go to the Settings > Configuration and define a Sonarqube Server Reference. eg https://builds.apache.org/analysis
 ![Configuration](images/snapshot1.png)